ahaggqvist/Uroskur/README.md

 # Uroskur
-ASP.NET application that fetches a 48-hour weather forecast from OpenWeather and routes from Strava to show the weather along your Strava routes.
+Web application that fetches a 48-hour weather forecast from OpenWeather and routes from Strava to show the weather along your Strava routes.
 Authentication via Google.

+ASP.NET Core with a React frontend.

 ## Screenshots
 <img src="https://i.ibb.co/H44p4ST/main.png" alt="main" border="0">